Castelnuovo-Mumford regularity for $321$-avoiding Kazhdan-Lusztig varieties: Introduction

 \section{Introduction}

-\emph{Kazhdan--Lusztig varieties} are generalized determinantal varieties introduced by A.~Woo and A.~Yong \cite{WooYongSings} to study singularities of \emph{Schubert varieties}. \emph{Matrix Schubert varieties}, introduced by W.~Fulton \cite{Fulton.Flags}, and \emph{ladder determinantal varieties}, introduced by S.~S.~Abhyankar \cite{Abhyankar}, are well-studied families of Kazhdan--Lusztig varieties \cite{KM,KMY,Conca,Conca2,ConcaHerzog,GonLak,GM,Gorla,HT,Narasimhan}.
-Kazhdan--Lusztig varieties indexed by \emph{$321$-avoiding} permutations form a large class of Kazhdan--Lusztig varieties with homogeneous defining ideals.
-As proven by L.~Escobar, A.~Fink, J.~Rajchgot, and A.~Woo \cite{EFRW}, all \emph{two-sided mixed ladder determinantal varieties} are $321$-avoiding Kazhdan--Lusztig varieties.
+\emph{Kazhdan--Lusztig varieties} are generalized determinantal varieties introduced by A.~Woo and A.~Yong \cite{WooYongSings} to study singularities of \emph{Schubert varieties}. \emph{Matrix Schubert varieties}, introduced by W.~Fulton \cite{Fulton.Flags}, and \emph{ladder determinantal varieties}, introduced by S.~S.~Abhyankar \cite{Abhyankar}, are well-studied families of Kazhdan--Lusztig varieties, see \cite{Conca,HT,KM}.
+Kazhdan--Lusztig varieties indexed by {$321$-avoiding} permutations form a large class of Kazhdan--Lusztig varieties with homogeneous defining ideals.
+As proven by L.~Escobar, A.~Fink, J.~Rajchgot, and A.~Woo \cite{EFRW}, these include \emph{two-sided mixed ladder determinantal varieties} as special cases.

 The \emph{Castelnuovo--Mumford regularity} of a graded module is an invariant used to measure its complexity.
 In general, regularity may be computed using the minimal free resolution of the module in terms of its Betti numbers.
-Since Kazhdan--Lusztig varieties are Cohen--Macaulay, one may instead compute their regularities combinatorially in terms of degrees of \emph{unspecialized Grothendieck polynomials}, given by A.~Woo and A.~Yong \cite{WooYongGrobner}.
+Since Kazhdan--Lusztig varieties are Cohen--Macaulay, one may instead compute their regularities in terms of degrees of \emph{unspecialized Grothendieck polynomials}, introduced by A.~Woo and A.~Yong \cite{WooYongGrobner}.

-We leverage this fact to provide a combinatorial algorithm that computes the regularity of $321$-avoiding Kazhdan--Lusztig varieties.
-This paper generalizes previous work of J.~Rajchgot, A.~Weigandt, and the author \cite{RRW} which gives a tableaux based formula to compute the regularity of Kazhdan--Lusztig varieties indexed by \emph{Grassmannian} permutations.
+We leverage this fact to give a combinatorial rule for the regularity of $321$-avoiding Kazhdan--Lusztig varieties.
+We then define a combinatorial algorithm that provides a lower bound for this regularity.
+In particular cases, which include all two-sided mixed ladder determinantal varieties, this algorithm precisely computes the corresponding regularities.
+This paper generalizes previous work of J.~Rajchgot, A.~Weigandt, and the author \cite{RRW} which gives a tableaux-based formula to compute the regularity of Kazhdan--Lusztig varieties indexed by \emph{Grassmannian} permutations.
+Our specialized results for two-sided ladders extend work of S.~R.~Ghorpade and C.~Krattenthaler which computes the \emph{$a$-invariants} for particular two-sided mixed ladder determinantal varieties in terms of lattice paths.